javiistacks/employee-Tracker/README.md

  ## Introduction
-An application that can be used to write, save, and delete notes.
-This application uses an express backend and can save and retrieve note data from a JSON file.
+An Employee Management CLI interface capable of creating, viewing, updating, and deleting records and saving them in a MySql database.

 ## Demo
 ![Screencast Demo](./Assets/exampleVideo.gif)